My name is Moritz Schularick. I am the President of the Kiel Institute for the World Economy and Professor of Economics at Sciences Po and a Fellow of

-I work in the fields of macrofinance, banking and financial stability, as well as international finance, monetary policy and political economy.
+I work in the fields of macrofinance, banking and financial stability, as well as international economics, political economy, and economic history.

 My research is question driven.
 I aim to provide new and innovative perspectives on central questions facing society: the origins of financial stability and excessive risk taking in financial markets, the link between rising debt and inequality, the effects of monetary policy on asset prices, or the past and future of globalization.